-4 half siblings inherit $3,000,000 each from their dad if they work together as family for 2 years.
-3 of them go to Mexico as bounty hunters to get a bail-jumper, who's connected to the billionaire kidnapping.
+4 half siblings stand to inherit $3,000,000 each from their dad, if they work together as family for 2 years.
+3 of them go to Mexico as bounty hunters to get a bail-jumper, who's connected to the kidnapping of a billionaire.

 Sam and Leo Cleary have grown up hating each other, and neither likes their juvenile delinquent kid brother, Douglas, to whom they've only recently been introduced.
 The sons share the same father, a womanizing drunk, but all have different mothers.
 Their father died a rich man and when they're brought together by their sister Nina to learn which of them will inherit the old man's fortune, they are handed an unpleasant surprise.
 A requirement of the will is that the three estranged siblings go into business together as bail bondsmen.
 Their first job is to bring in a parole violator who has left Leo with a $250,000 debt.
 Their search will take them into the mountains of Mexico where they encounter a drug lord and uncover a kidnapping plot, masterminded by an embittered entrepreneur that will endanger them all.Written by